cs3157/recitations/recitation-6.md

 5. Application

 The sockets API sits between the Transport and Application layers.
-In this class, we're mostly concerned with the application layer.
+In this class, we're mostly concerned with the Application layer.

 In order to send data via a socket connection, we need a few means of identification to figure out where the data needs to go: an IP address and a port